Evangelicals are firmly convinced of at least two, interrelated doctrines central to the gospel:

 James presupposes salvation by faith

 Second, notice what James is assuming at the outset.
 He is not here saying that faith is insufficient for salvation; he is in fact assuming quite the opposite!
 In naming two kinds of faith—the “living” faith which saves and the “dead” faith which does not—he takes for granted that one of these faiths does save.
 The question on his mind is not justification, but self-deception.
-Ie, given that we are justified by faith, how can we know our faith is the real deal?
-The kind that justifies?
-How can we know we have living faith that will actually save us?
+I.e., given that we are initially justified by faith—that we are declared in right standing with God upon our confession of faith in him—how can we then know that our faith is the real deal as we seek to live it out?
+How can we know that our initial confession was the kind that really does receive a declaration of right standing?
+We did not, after all, hear God’s declaration—so as we now seek to live out our faith, how can we know that we will hear it on the final day?
 How can we know we aren’t deceived?

-And his answer is: we must have a faith which produces works.
-Dead faith, which does not save, also does not produce works.
+And his answer is: we must have a faith that does something in our lives.
+Dead faith, which does not initially justify, does not do anything else either.

 So the point of James’ question here is to illustrate the kind of faith which saves.
 By asking “can that faith save him?” he is at once implying that it cannot, and that some other faith can.
 Again, his point is not that faith does not save, but that the kind of faith under discussion does not.
 In effect, he is saying, “The kind of faith which saves is not the kind of faith which some people have.”
 But for that to be a sensible statement, there must actually be a kind of faith which does save.